quick_reference_all

 ₹10,00,000 ₹1,300,000 ₹1,161,619 ₹138,381 10.6%

-🔄 Flat Rate to Reducing Rate Conversion – Understanding the True Cost
+Flat Rate to Reducing Rate Conversion – The True Cost Table

-This table shows what a seemingly "low" flat interest rate actually translates to in terms of an effective reducing balance rate, depending on your loan tenure.
+What a "low" flat rate actually means in effective reducing balance terms, by tenure.

 8% Flat = 14.5% Reducing